Alabama vs. Maryland Predictions & Picks - NCAA Tournament Second Round

 Alabama Performance Insights

-- Alabama pulls down 41 rebounds per game (first in college basketball) while conceding 32.9 per contest to its opponents.
-It outrebounds opponents by 8.1 boards per game.
+- The 41 rebounds per game Alabama averages rank first in the nation, and are 8.1 more than the 32.9 its opponents pull down per contest.

-- Alabama connects on 10.2 three-pointers per game (eighth-most in college basketball) at a 34.2% rate (175th in college basketball), compared to the 5.6 per game its opponents make at a 28.3% rate.
+- Alabama makes 10.2 three-pointers per game (eighth-most in college basketball) while shooting 34.2% from deep (175th in college basketball).
+It is making 4.6 more threes per contest than its opponents, who drain 5.6 per game while shooting 28.3%.

-- The Crimson Tide's 97.5 points per 100 possessions on offense rank 81st in college basketball, and the 81.1 points they allow per 100 possessions rank fifth in college basketball.
+- The Crimson Tide rank 81st in college basketball with 97.5 points scored per 100 possessions, and fifth in college basketball defensively with 81.1 points conceded per 100 possessions.

 - Alabama has committed 2.2 more turnovers per game than its opponents, averaging 13.4 (314th in college basketball action) while forcing 11.2 (255th in college basketball).